Clery Crime Statistics and Policies

 Reporting an Incident

 If a student, employee or visitor has been the victim of a sexual assault, domestic violence, dating violence, or stalking on the campus, they should immediately notify the Prairie State Police at (708)709-7777 and an officer will be dispatched to meet with you.
 If you are in immediate danger, get to a safe location and wait for an officer to arrive.
 If off campus within Chicago Heights or Matteson, notify the responsible local law enforcement agency by calling 911.
-Students and staff may also report the incident to the following staff in Office of Student Services or Human Resources:
+Students and staff may also report the incident to the following staff in Office of Student Services or Compliance and Effectiveness:

 Chicago Heights Campus